 - (Watch) How to Draw a Perfect Eyebrow Yourself

-Extra: Styling Ideas & Best Fabrics for One-Shoulder Ankara and Aso-ebi Gowns
+Extra Styling Ideas & Best Fabrics for One-Hand Ankara and Aso-ebi Dresses

 #2.
 HOW TO COPY SOMEONE’S STYLE BUT MAKE YOURS DIFFERENT: If you’re an adventurous person, here’s a cool tip to make any dress style(s) you sew unique and different from the original one(s) in the image above – change the neck or sleeve/ strap style.
 Here’s how: